-SUMMARY: Approval of this measure authorizes the city to finance the capital costs of constructing and equipping an earthquake-resistant public safety center on property already owned by the city.
+SUMMARY:Approval of this measure authorizes the city to finance the capital costs of constructing and equipping an earthquake-resistant public safety center on property already owned by the city.
 The building would house the city's police department, emergency management division and other public safety services.

-The city would issue up to \$35 million in general obligation bonds to pay for the capital costs of the public safety center and for bond issuance costs.
-Costs would include; public safety center design and construction; site and access improvements; and building fixtures, fumishings and equipment.
+The city would issue up to \$35 million in Ine city would issue up to \$35 million in general obligation bonds to pay for the capital costs of the public safety center and for bond issuance costs.
+Costs would include: public safety center design and construction; site and access improvements; and building fitter of incibits in problem. and building fixtures, furnishings and